 Substantial doubt exists as to our ability to continue as a going concern.
 Our ability to continue as a going concern is uncertain and dependent on our ability to obtain additional financing.
 There is no assurance that we will obtain financing from other sources.
+The uncertainty with respect to our operations and the market generally due to the COVID-19 pandemic may make it challenging to raise additional capital on favorable terms, if at all.
 We have, thus far, financed our operations through payments from former collaborators and equity financings.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our research and development activities or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occur, our ability to achieve our development and commercialization goals would be adversely affected.
 In addition, we expect to incur significant expenses and increasing operating losses for at least the next several years as we continue our clinical development of, and seek regulatory approval for, cytisinicline and add personnel necessary to operate as a public company with an advanced clinical candidate.
 We expect that our operating losses will fluctuate significantly from quarter to quarter and year to year due to timing of clinical development programs and efforts to achieve regulatory approval.